invrainbow/codeperfect/docs/docs/getting-started.md

 ## Install CodePerfect

-CodePerfect is supported on Windows (x64), Mac (x64, ARM), and Linux (x64).
+CodePerfect is supported on Windows (x64) and Mac (x64, ARM).
 Download the appropriate binary from the [download page](https://codeperfect95.com/download) and unzip it.

 ### Windows

 Move the unzipped folder anywhere.
 A popular choice is your Program Files folder.
 Run `CodePerfect.exe`.

-### Linux

-Move the unzipped folder anywhere.
-Run `./codeperfect`.

 ### macOS